jorgebucaran/hyperapp/docs/tweetbox.md

 </button>
 ```

-The tweet button is also disabled when `state.count === MAX_LENGTH`, because that means we have not entered any characters.
+The tweet button is also disabled when <samp>state.count === MAX_LENGTH</samp>, because that means we have not entered any characters.

 The OverflowWidget tag displays the unallowed part of the message and a few adjacent characters for context.
-The constant `OFFSET` tells us how many extra characters to slice off `state.text`.
+The constant <samp>OFFSET</samp> tells us how many extra characters to slice off <samp>state.text</samp>.

 ```jsx
 <OverflowWidget